-CFPB asserts such arrangements are disguised referral fees.
-PHH contends that "captive reinsurance" is permitted by certain exceptions under Section 8(c) of RESPA so long as the mortgage insurer pays no more than the reasonable market value for the reinsurance, an interpretation consistent with that of the Department of Housing and Urban Development, the agency responsible for enforcing Section 8 of RESPA prior to the creation of the CFPB in 2010.
-The Dodd-Frank Act transferred responsibility for enforcing Section 8 to the CFPB and in 2014, the CFPB initiated an administrative action against PHH under a new interpretation of Section 8 that does not exempt captive reinsurance transactions, ultimately resulting in the order to disgorge \$109 million.
+Section 8(a) of RESPA prohibits the payment of referral fees by mortgage insurers to mortgage lenders.
+The alleged violations by PHH involve reinsurance transactions between mortgage insurers and a reinsurance company affiliated with PHH.
+The CFPB asserts such arrangements are disguised referral fees.
+PHH contends "captive reinsurance" is permitted by certain exceptions under Section 8(c) of RESPA so long as the mortgage insurer pays no more than the reasonable market value for the reinsurance, an interpretation consistent with that of the Department of Housing and Urban Development, the agency responsible for enforcing Section 8 of RESPA prior to the creation of the CFPB in 2010.
+The Dodd-Frank Act transferred responsibility for enforcing Section 8 to the CFPB, and in 2014, the CFPB initiated an administrative action against PHH under a new interpretation of Section 8 that does not exempt captive reinsurance transactions, ultimately resulting in the \$109 million fine.

-The Court determined that the CFPB's departure from HUD's prior interpretation of Section 8 of RESPA and the retroactive application of its new interpretation violated PHH's due process rights.
-Addressing the limits upon retroactive application of the law imposed by the Due Process Clause, the Court reasoned:
+According to the Court, the CFPB's departure from HUD's prior interpretation of Section 8 of RESPA and the retroactive application of its new interpretation violated PHH's due process rights.
+Addressing